 If the radio control gives problems, always check the batteries first and replace if in doubt.
+AA size batteries are used, both in the locomotive and in the transmitter.
 For further details of the Radio Control equipment, refer to the manufacturers literature supplied.